GAMINGNOOBdev/baranium/README.md

 5. Open the generated visual studio solution and build the entire solution

 Note: The generated binaries are under the subfolders `Compiler`, `Runtime`
-      and `RuntimeExecutable` and under a folder with the same name as the build configuration
+      and `RuntimeExecutable` and if using Windows under a folder with the same name as the build configuration

 ## Using the compiler
 just let the compiler print out the help message, it'll tell you everything.